amelialei/Multi-Agent-Misinformation-Analysis-System/README.md

 This project was developed as part of the HDSI Capstone program.
 For additional information and related work, please visit: https://alternusvera.com

-## License
-This project is part of the DSC180B Capstone course at UC San Diego.